In recent years, Colombia has positioned itself as the star of the Latin American cannabis landscape.

 Photo courtesy of Khiron

-Khiron Life Sciences (OTC:KHRNF) is a vertically-integrated cannabis producer with core operations in Colombia.
+Khiron Life Sciences KHRNF is a vertically-integrated cannabis producer with core operations in Colombia.

 The startup was founded in 2017 and carries three business segments: Med, Health Services and Wellbeing.